normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/DeployLambdaFunction.md

 # Deploy Lambda Function

-To deploy the Lambda function we can use either the [AWS Toolkit for Visual Studio](https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.AWSToolkitforVisualStudio2017) or the
-[Amazon.Lambda.Tools](https://github.com/aws/aws-extensions-for-dotnet-cli#aws-lambda-amazonlambdatools) .NET Core global tool.
+To deploy the Lambda function we can use either the <a href="https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.AWSToolkitforVisualStudio2017" target="_blank">AWS Toolkit for Visual Studio</a> or the <a href="https://github.com/aws/aws-extensions-for-dotnet-cli#aws-lambda-amazonlambdatools" target="_blank">Amazon.Lambda.Tools</a> .NET Core global tool.

 ## AWS Identity and Access Management (IAM) Role

 When this function is deployed an IAM role is required.
 The role provides AWS credentials to the Lambda function that can be used to access other AWS services.
-When you construct a service client from the AWS SDK for .NET without specifing credentials the SDK will locate the credentials for the assigned role.
+When you construct a service client from the AWS SDK for .NET without specifying credentials the SDK will locate the credentials for the assigned role.

 All roles used for Lambda should have access to **CloudWatch Logs** to support Lambda writing logs.
-In this Lambda function we also need to access to **Amazon Simple Email Service** to send emails and read access for the **DynamoDB Stream**.
+In this Lambda function we also need access to the **Amazon Simple Email Service** to send emails and read access for the **DynamoDB Stream**.

 If you don't have an IAM role that has the required permissions then skip down to the [Create Role](#create-role) section at the bottom of this page to create an IAM role and then return back here.